PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:21:28
+Last updated: 2024-04-02 17:22:03
-Random Quote: I will prepare and someday my chance will come. - Abraham Lincoln
+Random Quote: It has never been my object to record my dreams, just to realize them. - Man Ray